 BRIDGE’s Executive & Leadership Advisor Services provide personalized, one-on-one guidance to:

 The emerging business models are requiring a technology strategy and roadmap that will “future proof” technology investments.
 For example, distributed energy resources (DER) will need to be integrated into the grid and ultimately managed to maintain secure, reliable service for all customers.
 Additionally, new IT applications will need to be integrated into an existing IT application portfolio and new business processes developed to accommodate consumers growing needs.
-Preparing for these challenges will enable utilities to deliver new services gradually over time without making disruptive changes to their existing IT system.
+Creating a utility business strategy and utility roadmap that addresses these challenges will enable utilities to deliver new services gradually over time without making disruptive changes to their existing IT system.

 BRIDGE’s Technology Strategy and Visioning services help utilities define, plan and use technology as a strategic enabler to achieve key initiatives in optimizing real-time operations.
 From the definition of insource/outsource and cloud/hosting strategies, to systems and infrastructure technologies for a smarter grid, to project management and governance, to systems integration and operations – BRIDGE enables utilities to rise to the potential of new business models.

 BRIDGE’s onsite technical and business experts have helped utilities across the U.S. and Canada to achieve their objectives starting with the definition of technology strategy and project plans that map IT investments to business vision and objectives, focused on achieving measurable results.

 Successful grid modernization investments start with a clear understanding of the utility’s vision and objectives and a business case to define the cost/benefit analysis of technology investment options and strategic alignment with key utility initiatives.